 2.2.2.1.2.
-Color: The PE film bag must be clear, light brown, or yellow tinted.
+Color: The PE film bag must be clear, light brown, yellow tinted, or translucent light blue equivalent to Pantone color 306 C, unless otherwise approved by the JCIBPC.
 If the PE film bag is light brown, the bag must contain a minimum of 5% pigment for color.